cchudzicki-ocw-testing/18-218-spring-2021/content/pages/assignments.md

 title: Assignments
 uid: 919359ed-8beb-4ad7-b226-e1d76f42b1bb
 ---
-There will be 5 problem sets during the course,
+There will be 5 problem sets during the course.

 ## Starred and Non-starred Problems